Dedham, Massachusetts: Police and Fire

-In March 2023, Dedham opened a 84,000 square-foot public safety complex on the site of the former Town Hall at 26 Bryant Street.
+In March 2023, Dedham opened an 84,000 square-foot public safety complex on the site of the former Town Hall at 26 Bryant Street.
 The complex combines the equipment and personnel of the town's fire, police, and dispatch departments.
 This building replaced the previous police station at 600 High Street (built 1962) and fire station at 436 Washington Street (built 1952).

 Education

 Public education

 The Dedham Public Schools operates seven schools and is known for the first implementation of a tax supported, free public school system, now used nationally.